 NITROGEN – THE PROTEOS NITROGEN PROJECT

-The Company exercised fiscal restraint in 2019 as it continued to wait for the potash price environment to improve before proceeding with further development of the Wynyard Potash Project.
-The costs incurred by the Company in 2019 related to further cost optimization of the Wynyard project and revalidation of certain technical aspects of the project as well as further investigation and evaluation of the Proteos Nitrogen Project.
-As a result, at December 31, 2019, the Company had cash of $7.5 million, a positive working capital of $7.2 million, and no debt.
-The Company had adequate cash to fund all existing commitments in 2019.
-Furthermore, the Company has sufficient cash to meet short term operating and capital requirements.
+The costs incurred by the Company in 2020 related to the completion of a pre-feasibility study for the Proteos Nitrogen Project, the initiation of a strategic review, continued preparation activities related to the development of the Wynyard Potash Project and on responding to the requisition and related activities of the special meeting held on December 15th, 2020.
+As a result, on December 31, 2020, the Company had cash of $4.8 million, a positive working capital of $3.8 million, and no debt.
+The Company had adequate cash to fund all existing commitments in 2020.
+Furthermore, the Company has sufficient cash to meet short-term operating and capital requirements.

 The following information has been summarised from the Company’s audited financial statements.
-Karnalyte’s 2019 year end financial statements, management’s discussion and analysis, and annual information form are available at www.sedar.com or on the Company’s website at www.karnalyte.com.
+Karnalyte’s 2020-year end financial statements, management’s discussion and analysis, and annual information form are available at www.sedar.com or on the Company’s website at www.karnalyte.com.

 ABOUT KARNALYTE RESOURCES INC.